firepd/NAC/README.md

 # NAC

-Codes and Dataset will be available soon.
+Codes and datasets will be available soon.